efchatz/WPAxFuzz/README.md

 **The rest to modules are currently in BETA mode.

-**Based on the publication named "WPAxFuzz: Sniffing out vulnerabilities in Wi-Fi implementations"**
+**Based on the publication named "WPAxFuzz: Sniffing out vulnerabilities in Wi-Fi implementations" and expanding the methodology that was established on work "How is your Wi-Fi connection today?
+DoS attacks on WPA3-SAE"**

 ## License